How To Get Rid Of Keloids On Piercings

 Cryotherapy involves freezing the keloid to lighten the scar tissue and make it less visible.

-Since this just makes the keloids a bit more discrete instead of getting rid of them, they’re best suited for small ones, like the ones that form as a result of acne.
+As this just makes the keloids a bit more discrete rather than getting rid of them, they’re best suited for small ones, like the ones that form as a result of acne.

 Corticosteroids and Other Medical Injections

 Several medications can be injected into the skin to treat keloids, including interferon, verapamil, and fluorouracil.
 Their effectiveness and use in treating keloids, however, has not been studied extensively.

 Corticosteroids are the only medicines that have been subject to a lot of study and are commonly used to treat keloids.
 They are often used alongside another treatment, like cryotherapy.

 Surgical intervention might be required to deal with larger keloids.

 Cutting away the keloids, however, will leave you with a surgical incision that can itself cause a keloid to develop.
 To prevent keloids from reoccurring after a surgical treatment, follow the advice in the section below on 'preventing keloid formation.'